ebellocchia/bip_utils/README.md

     # Construction from seed by specifying the path
     substrate_ctx = Substrate.FromSeedAndPath(seed_bytes, "//hard/soft", SubstrateCoins.POLKADOT)

-### Construction from keys
+### Construction from private/public key

-The class can also be constructed from a private or a public key.
+The class can be constructed from a private or a public key.

 **Code example**